danielrsousa/Marvel/README.md

 ## 🧩 How to build

-Before of build, run in terminal the command  [`carthage update`] and check your version of xcode, this is app only build in xcode 11.3.1+.
+Before of build, run in terminal the command  `carthage update` and check your version of xcode, this is app only build in xcode 11.3.1+.

 ## 📱 Contacts

-if you has interested contact me, just send a message in my  [`LinkedIn`](https://www.linkedin.com/in/danielrsousa/).*.
+if you has interested contact me, just send a message in my  [`LinkedIn`](https://www.linkedin.com/in/danielrsousa/)

 Thanks